Tsirantonakis/CEHv10StudyGuide/3 - Scanning and Enumeration.md

 ### <u>Hping</u>

 - Another powerful ping sweep and port scanning tool
+- Uses TCP instead of UDP by default
 - Also can craft packets
 - hping3 -1 IPaddress